-the United States ("GAAP")
+in the United States ("GAAP")

-Accounting principles as set forth in opinions of the Accounting Principles Board of the American Institute of Certified Public Accountants and/or statements of the Financial Accounting Standards Board and/or their respective successors and which are applicable in the circumstances as of the date in question.
+Generally Accepted Accounting Principles Accounting principles as set forth in opinions of the Accounting Principles Board of the American Institute of Certified Public Accountants and/or statements of the Financial Accounting Standards Board and/or their respective successors and which are applicable in the circumstances as of the date in question.

-Gross premiums written Total premiums for insurance written and assumed reinsurance during a given period.
+Gross premiums written

+Total premiums for insurance written and assumed reinsurance during a given period.

-Incurred but not reported ("IBNR") Reserves for estimated losses that have been incurred by insureds and reinsureds but not yet reported to the insurer or reinsurer, including unknown future developments on losses that are known to the insurer or einsurer.
+Incurred but not reported ("IBNR")

+Reserves for estimated losses that have been incurred by insureds and reinsureds but not yet reported to the insurer or reinsurer, including unknown future developments on losses that are known to the insurer or reinsurer.

+Insurance-linked securities

-Insurance-linked securities Financial instruments whose values are driven by (re)insurance loss events.
-For the Company, insurancelinked securities are generally linked to property losses due to natural catastrophes.
+Financial instruments whose values are driven by (re)insurance loss events.
+For the Company, insurance-linked securities are generally linked to property losses due to natural catastrophes.

-International Financial Reporting Standards
+International Financial Reporting

-("IFRS")
+Standards ("IFRS")

-Accounting principles, standards and interpretations as set forth in opinions of the International Accounting reinsurer is responsible.

-Standards Board which are applicable in the circumstances as of the date in question.
+Accounting principles, standards and interpretations as set forth in opinions of the International Accounting Standards Board which are applicable in the circumstances as of the date in question.

-Layer The interval between the retention or attachment point and the maximum limit of indemnity for which a as limit.
+The interval between the retention or attachment point and the maximum limit of indemnity for which a reinsurer is responsible.

-Line The amount of excess of loss reinsurance protection provided to an insurer or another reinsurer, often referred and surety, among others.
+The amount of excess of loss reinsurance protection provided to an insurer or another reinsurer, often referred to as limit.